« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 - drop 50 tons of cargo on Mars beforehand: food (and/or food-growing necessities - packaged soil, hydroponic equipment?), medical supplies, etc.; so that in case of problems, astronauts can survive on Mars for years if need be

-• maxglute a day ago
+• maxglute 5 months ago

 Has there been discussions on who to send on a "man"ned mission?
 Apollo had height and weight limitations for an average male, and now that DEI is dead, I wonder if it's more prudent to proritize sending smaller people (really light women) because sexual dimorphism seems to be a thing in the military.

-• somenameforme a day ago
+• somenameforme 5 months ago

 Women tend to be substantially more susceptible to radiation related issues.
 [1] In reality though I think the main issue (outside of competence/merit) will be making sure people stay psychologically sound being tens of millions of miles away from Earth, for years.
 So in that case I wouldn't be surprised if they end up prioritizing highly capable couples.